Sachin666/JavaScript-Projects/11 - Micro Blogging/README.md

 # Simple Micro Blogging App

-### Contains the features like Creating, Searching and Deleting Post with help of JSON server and JSON database..
+### Contains the features like Creating, Searching and Deleting Post with help of JSON server and JSON database

 #### json-server --watch data/db.json